Ted Rall: Other media

 Rall was a regular guest on Hannity & Colmes, as well as NPR.
 He contributes a cartoon called "Left Coast" to the Pasadena Weekly.
 In February 2005, BBC television broadcast a 30-minute profile of Rall as part of their series Cartoonists on the Front Line.

 Rall maintains a blog at his website.
 Rall released a series of animated political cartoons on his website and on YouTube in collaboration with David Essman.

 Rall had a Saturday and Sunday radio talk show on KFI radio in Los Angeles from August 1998 to August 2000.
 After 9/11, KFI brought him back to travel to Afghanistan and file live on-air reports from the battle of Kunduz and elsewhere in northern Afghanistan.
 Rall's show was also broadcast live from Havana as well as Pakistani-held Kashmir.
 In 2005 he had a weekend show on San Francisco's KIFR-FM.
 Rall has been a frequent guest on National Public Radio, the BBC and Fox Radio.

 Rall has previously described himself as a guest on the Russian state-owned radio programmer Sputnik, and criticized the Biden administration’s sanctions shutting down Sputnik’s local affiliate in the United States.

 Rall also wrote and drew cartoons for Sputnik International, a news website platform established by the Russian government-owned news agency Rossiya Segodnya (Россия Сегодня—Russia Today).

-Politics
+Personal life

+Political views

 A panel from a Ted Rall cartoon satirizing Antonin Scalia's remark that he saw nothing wrong with "slapping" terrorism suspects.

 In 2009 Rall called for Barack Obama to resign as President of the United States, because "the gap between the soaring expectations that accompanied Barack Obama's inauguration and his wretched performance is the broadest such chasm in recent historical memory.
 This guy makes Bill Clinton look like a paragon of integrity and follow-through."
 He endorsed Jill Stein in the 2016 presidential election.

 In December 2016, Rall presented what he called a "manifesto" to "topple Trumpism."
 Less than a year and a half later, however, he predicted "that Mr. Trump would not only finish his term but win re-election, due to the divisions within the Democratic Party."

+Religious views

 Rall is an atheist and writes some cartoons dealing with these views.